Best Bone Marrow Transplant Treatment in India

 Type 3: Umbilical Cord Transplant

 It is a type of allogeneic bone marrow transplant.
-In this, stem cells are detached from a newborn baby’s umbilical cord just after the broth of the baby.
+In this, stem cells are detached from a newborn baby’s umbilical cord just after the birth of the baby.
 The stem cells are frozen and stored until they are required for transplant.
-Umbilical cord blood cells have not matured enough, so blood count takes a long time to recover.
+Umbilical cord blood cells have not matured enough, so the blood count takes a long time to recover.

 Donors can also be asked to donate more stem cells if needed in the future.

-Type 4: Half Matched Transplants
+Type 4: Half-Matched Transplants

 Advantage: The half-matched transplants reduce the chances of graft rejection.
-Graft rejection typically happens when the recipient’s immune system fails to recognize the donor cells and tries to kill them as a virus or bacteria.
+Graft rejection typically happens when the recipient’s immune system fails to recognise the donor cells and tries to kill them as a virus or bacteria.
 That is why it is vital to find the closest match possible.

 Understanding HLA Match